Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 Are QuickSigner signatures legally binding?

 Yes.
-Signatures collected through QuickSigner are legally binding in the United States (under the ESIGN Act and UETA), the United Kingdom (under the Electronic Communications Act 2000 and UK eIDAS), and all EU member states (under Regulation EU 910/2014, eIDAS).
-The platform uses the PAdES standard for Advanced Electronic Signatures, which provides the cryptographic integrity required for enforceability.
+Signatures collected through QuickSigner are legally binding across three major jurisdictions.
+In the United States, they hold up under the ESIGN Act and UETA.
+In the United Kingdom, they rely on the Electronic Communications Act 2000 and UK eIDAS.
+And across all EU member states, they fall under Regulation EU 910/2014 (eIDAS).
+The platform uses the PAdES standard for Advanced Electronic Signatures, which provides the cryptographic integrity that enforceability requires.

 What is the difference between an electronic signature and a digital signature?

-An electronic signature is any electronic indication of intent to agree to a document (a typed name, a click, a drawn signature).
-A digital signature is a specific cryptographic technology — using a private key, a certificate, and a hash — that makes an electronic signature tamper-evident and verifiable.
-QuickSigner provides digital signatures: every signature is cryptographically embedded into the PDF using PAdES, with an Adobe-certified certificate.
+An electronic signature is any electronic indication of intent to agree to a document — a typed name, a click, or a drawn signature.
+A digital signature, by contrast, is a specific cryptographic technology.
+It uses a private key, a certificate, and a hash to make an electronic signature tamper-evident and verifiable.
+QuickSigner provides digital signatures.
+Specifically, it cryptographically embeds every signature into the PDF using PAdES, with an Adobe-certified certificate.
 That is the strongest, most enforceable form of electronic signature available outside of in-person Qualified Electronic Signatures.

 Is QuickSigner GDPR compliant?